Lawyer for Bicycle Accident in Eureka, MO

 Who Can I Hold Accountable for My Bicycle Accident Injuries in Eureka, MO?

-Both Illinois and Missouri have specific laws for how drivers are supposed to drive around bicyclists, such as yielding to bicyclist when turning.
-Under the legal doctrine of negligence per se, someone violates a state statute and injures someone else is liable as a matter of law.
-So if you were injured by a motorist in a bike lane, your lawyer for bicycle accident will be able to file a negligence per se claim, and the insurance company will be more accommodating in negotiations.
+Both Illinois and Missouri have rules of the road for how motorists are supposed to interact with bicyclists, such as looking for bicyclists when opening car doors.
+Under the legal philosophy of negligence per se, someone is automatically liable for your injuries if they violate a state statute.
+So if you were injured by a motorist in a bike lane, your lawyer for bicycle accident will only have to prove that the accident caused your injuries, and you may be able to get a fair settlement quickly.

-If your result was the result of a defective product, such as tires, you can file a product liability claim.
-Anybody involved in the chain of distribution must ensure that products are not unreasonably dangerous and issue recalls if a safety hazard arises.
-If they are negligent in that duty, they are liable for your damages.
+If your accident was caused by a defective product, such as headlights, you can seek a product liability claim.
+Anybody involved in the chain of distribution must ensure that products are not unreasonably dangerous and issue recalls whenever a component is found to be unsafe.
+If they are negligent in that duty, you can make a claim against them.

 A Trucking or Other Commercial Company

 If you are injured by a truck driver, rideshare driver or other commercial driver, your bike accident attorney may be able to prove negligence on the part of the employer.
-For example, if a trucking company failed to perform drug tests, they would be considered negligent.
+For example, if a trucking company required their driver to work more hours than regulations allow, they would be considered negligent.

-In Missouri, you are also able to make a claim against a public bus driver.
-According to Missouri Revised Statute §537.600, government workers who injure somebody while operating a motor vehicle are not granted sovereign immunity like other public employees are in personal injury cases.
-Regrettably, in Illinois, 745 ILCS 10/ does not allow anyone to sue a public employee in a tort case unless there was "willful and wanton" misconduct.
+In Missouri, you can make a claim against the government if a driver of public transportation injures you.
+Pursuant to Missouri Revised Statute §537.600, government employees who injure somebody while driving within the scope of their employment are not able to receive sovereign immunity like most other government workers are in personal injury cases.
+Unfortunately, in Illinois, pursuant to 745 ILCS 10/ you cannot sue a public employee unless you can prove that they deliberately harmed you.